Montessori at Home: In the Bathroom

 Once your environment is prepared, you can take a step back and watch your child do their work!
 What’s next?
 Keep observing!
 If you notice your child has grown taller or doesn’t need a stool for the toilet anymore, set up or change the space accordingly.
 Watch as your children deepen their concentration, develop logical sequencing skills and become more independent- just as they are doing in our classrooms!

-By Indiana Montessori Academy February 3, 2025
+By Indiana Montessori Academy April 6, 2026

-An IMA student completes the Long 5 Chain.
+An IMA student works with the Geometric Cabinet.